-I grant an Order of Possession to the landlords effective two days after service of this Order on Tenant M.D.
-Should the Tenant M.D. fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.
+I grant an Order of Possession to the landlords effective two days after service of this Order on Tenant M.T.
+Should Tenant M.T. fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.

-Pursuant to section 67 of the Act, I find that the landlords are entitled to a Monetary Order in the amount of \$1,000.00 for rent owed for January 2016.
-The landlords are provided with this Order in the above terms and Tenant M.D. must be served with this Order as soon as possible.
-Should Tenant M.D. fail to comply with this Order, this Order may be filed in the Small Claims Division of the Provincial Court and enforced as an Order of that Court.
+Pursuant to section 67 of the Act, I find that the landlords are entitled to a Monetary Order in the amount of \$1,800.00 for rent owed for December 2016.
+The landlords are provided with this Order in the above terms and the Tenant M.T. must be served with this Order as soon as possible.
+Should Tenant M.T. fail to comply with this Order, this Order may be filed in the Small Claims Division of the Provincial Court and enforced as an Order of that Court.

-The landlords' application naming Tenant K.R. is dismissed with leave to reapply.
+I dismiss the landlords' application naming Tenant C.R. with leave to reapply.